 - Step 3: Let the survey achieve the right customer journey milestones.

 A holistically designed survey ought to yield a reasonable completion rate.
 Create a feedback questionnaire that will keep potential respondents interested and excited.
 Design a survey in such a manner that it creates an environment that is comfortable and convenient to the audience’s expectations, interests, browsing habits, and, most importantly, to their mobile device.

 Here are a few things that will help you build a create great feedback surveys

 Keep the survey length shorter

-The most effective feedback surveys usually contain two questions.
-First is a Net Promoter Score question and the second is an open-ended question asking respondents to describe in their own words the reason behind their answer to the first question.
+The most useful feedback surveys usually contain two questions.
+First is a Net Promoter Score question, and the second is an open-ended question asking respondents to describe in their own words the reason behind their answer to the first question.

 Ask at least one quantitative question

 When you intend to collect feedback from the respondents, asking them open-ended questions isn’t enough.
 Moreover, it will become harder to analyze the answers eventually or to find trends.
 Quantitative questions, on the other hand, allows respondents to answer the question in a numerical form.